-3.6.2 How to upload and clear mission
+3.5.16 How to upload and clear mission

 Missions can be uploaded and clear using the Upload and Remove buttons (see. fig. 16b).
 During upload a green progress button will be displayed.
 After success the text Done will be displayed.
 An error message will be displayed otherwise.
-Successful uploaded mission items will be colored orange.
+Successfull uploaded mission items will be colored orange.

-3.6.3 What's Smart Return to Launch
+3.5.17 What's Smart Return to Launch

 Most return to launch (RTL) implementations choose the direct way from the vehicles current to it's takeoff position as a return path.
 WiMA's smart RTL algorithms chooses a return path based on the save area defined by the user (see section 3.4.2).
 A smart RTL can be triggered by pressing the Smart RTL button.
 As a security measure pressing this button the user will asked to confirm the action (see fig. 14a).
 After confirmation the vehicle will be paused at it's current position and a return path will be displayed.
 Again the user is asked for confirmation (see fig. 14b).
 On success the return path will be uploaded and executed.
-If configured (see section 3.6.4) a smart RTL will be triggered on low battery voltage.
-The confirmation procedure is the same as described above.
+If configured (see section 3.5.18) a smart RTL will be triggered on low battery voltage.
+The confirmation procedure is the same.
+The vehicle will return with the speed defined inside the AaR Speed input box (see section 3.5.12).